 A much belated Happy New Year to all, but for a moment I hope you won’t mind stepping back to last year.
-As I count down my best and worst (but in the opposite order) movies of the year, recall that I’ve only seen a mere 30 films this year!
+As I count down my best movies of the year, recall that I’ve only seen a mere 30 films this year!
 From January’s “Haywire” to Christmas Day and “Les Miserables,” 2012 was packed full of cinematic ups and downs.
 For me, these are the most noteworthy.

 5. Zero Dark Thirty